cjdbarlow/Part-One/definitions.md

 * **Impedance**
 Resistance to alternating current.

+* **Interthreshold Range**
+Range of core body temperatures outside of which an autonomic response will be generated.

 * **Internal Validity**
 Where a causal relationship between variables has been properly demonstrated, i.e. a lack of bias.